mhstrf/Segmentation/README.md

 - Download and add the MESTI.m/src folder to the search path using the addpath command in MATLAB

 # Example
-An example of the results and the corresponding error is shown below:
+An example of the results and the corresponding error for a metalens is shown below.
+Streh ratio (SR) and transmission efficiency (T) are used for evaluation of the metalens on the focal plane.
 <img src="figs/GitHub_Figure.png" alt="Figure description" width="60%"/>